chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/cve_visualizations/index.md

 benefits gained from using Chainguard Images.
 The primary feature is a comparison of CVE counts in Chainguard Images vs equivalent images from other sources.

-> **NOTE: This is a beta feature and changes should be expected.
+> **NOTE**: This is a beta feature and changes should be expected.
 In particular, we plan to add more metrics such as counts of CVEs identified and remediated, MTTR and image size comparisons.